rileywhite/Cilador/README.md

  * It can't inherit from any other type.
  * Don't provide any constructors.

 Outside of that, you can do what you want.
-Experiment a bit :-)
+You can include fields, properties, methods, events, and even nested types.
+Visibility will transfer over to the mixin target, as will custom attributes, and virtual/abstract (only nested types can be abstract, though).

+There are some unsupported things, such as generic mixin types and methods, but most things will work.
+Experiment a bit, and [create an issue](https://github.com/rileywhite/Bix.Mixers.Fody/issues) if something you want is missing.

-This mixin implementation assembly must reference the mixin definition assembly.
+The mixin implementation assembly must reference the mixin definition assembly since the definition interface is implemented by your mixin implementation type.

 ##Add an InterfaceMixinAttribute to your target type in a third assembly.
 Specify the mixin definition interface in the attribute constructor.